vert-x/mod-lang-php/README.md

-all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that was returned from the call to `vertx.deployVerticle`
+all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the static `Container::undeployVerticle` method and passing in the deployment id that was returned from the call to `Container::deployVerticle`

 ```php
 $deployID = Container::deployVerticle('my_verticle.php');